From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: THE UP AND DOWN QUARKS

 Concerning the electromagnetic and weak interactions, the hadronic sector of the elementary particles is (about) a copy of the leptonic sector.
 Quarks simply have the additional strong interaction, which should provide a confining mechanism.
 The standard model does not explain the general copy-picture, while the artificial add-on of the $SU(3)$ gauge group gives some answers to some phenomena, but it fails to imply (in the continuum) confinement and chirality breaking, which are the characteristic properties of strong interactions.

 PCFT is mathematically a vector bundle (with a gauge field) over a lorentzian CR-manifold.
 The gluon field is identified with the gauge field of the action and the LCR-structure describes (contains) gravity, electromagnetic and weak interactions as outlined in the previous section, where we have assumed that the found distributional solitons have vanishing gluon field configuration.
 In this section I will explicitly find stable gluonic configurations for the electron and the neutrino LCR-manifolds, which I will identify with down and up quarks.
-That is, the origin of the observed general copy-picture between the leptons and quarks is simply their common LCR-structure (which contains gravitational, electromagnetic and weak interactions).
+That is, the origin of the observed general copy-picture between the leptons and quarks is simply their common LCR-structure (which contains gravitational, electromagnetic and weak interactions), they differ to the non-vanishing "gluonic" dressing of the quarks.

 Variation of the actions (\ref{p-1}) relative to the gauge field implies the field equations